rbaltasar/super_lamp_network/README.md

   * OFF: the leds are completely switched off.
   * ON: the slave acts as a normal lamp.
 Int this mode, color and intensity can be configured.
   * AMBIENT_LIGHT: the lamp brightness is inversely proportional to the amount of light.
 This relies on receiving a light amount message from a third party device (see message description).
 * Static effects [10-99]: these are fixed effects that depend only on the configuration parameters (effect delay, effect speed, color...).
 They are not blocking, and switching between effects can be done at any time.
-For simplicity, only the effects with a special behavior are explained:
-  * <Define>
 * Music effects [>99]: these effects depend on music information (amplitude, color, mask) broadcasted by the Music Master via UDP.
 The effects can also be configured with effect direction (Up, Down, In-Out, Out-In), refreshment rate, base color...:
   * Bubble effect: bubbles of color are shifted in the configured direction with the configured speed.
 The color, size and speed depend on the music.
   * Bars: a block of leds is switched ON/OFF depending on the music.
 The amount of leds depends on the amplitude and the color depends on the frequency.